nunocoracao/n9o.xyz/content/posts/202206-homepage-guide/index.md

 categories: ["Development", "Tutorial"]
 tags: ["Development", "Environment", "Tutorial", "Hugo", "Congo", "Docker", "VSCode", "Go"]
-summary: "Currentenly there are several solutions to build and host your personal website.
+summary: "Currently there are several solutions to build and host your personal website.
 I wanted to challenge myself to see if I could do it with the same set of features as some of the paid solutions out there and for free.
 Here are the results."

 showSummary: true